joshydavid/information-security-study-notes/resources/networking.md

 ## What is Networking?

-Networks are simply things connected, it can found in all walks of life such as meeting new people.
+Networks are simply things connected, it can be found in all walks of life such as meeting new people.
 In computing, networking is the same idea, network is formed by anywhere from 2 devices to billions.

 ## What is the Internet?